Almantask/Java-Homework/README.md

 Define all the measurement units inside this class.
 Have metrics for: OZ, POUND, GALLON, QUART, PINT, CUP, FL_OUNCE, TBSP, TSP.
 Use `public static final String` for every declaration.

+Also, create a method `String[] getValues()` to return all the known units.
+You will need this for the next steps.

 ### Amounts (VERY EASY)